 There are elder trees all over Europe and Asia, but no one has been able to trace a root word common to the Indo-European languages for it.
 Considering that other widespread trees like birch and oak do have names that are clearly related across the whole language family, it seems strange that a useful tree like the elder should be overlooked.
-(Hyllested: 119)
+(Hyllested: 119) Or was there a reason behind this refusal to name the tree?

-Also, names for elder in Germanic and Slavic languages (and Latin) can be traced back to the words for “gray” or “dusty, moldy”.
+Names for elder in Germanic and Slavic languages (and Latin) can be traced back to the words for “gray” or “dusty, moldy”.
 These names may refer to powdery mildew, a plant disease, or they may refer to a more mythical type of grayness.

 Folklore from Denmark, Germany and England mentions an elder mother, whom it was unwise to offend.
 Similarly, Scottish and Irish folklore related the elder to witches and fairies, and tabooed it.
 The Elder Mother may lie behind this unwillingness to name the tree directly, and its image as the “gray” tree.